-- 1. Zoning in the vicinity: Properties in the vicinity are zoned, RA2.5SO, RA5 and RA10. - 2.
-Development of the subject property and resource characteristics of open space area: The property contains a single family residence, patio, large lawn, fire pit, septic and drainfield, gravel driveway, well, storage sheds.
-The open space portion of the property consists of deciduous and coniferous forest with native understory. - 3.
+- 1. Zoning in the vicinity: Properties in the vicinity are zoned, RA2.5, RA2.5SO, RA5 and RA10SO. - 2.
+Development of the subject property and resource characteristics of open space area: The property is undeveloped.
+The open space area consists largely of a mix of deciduous and coniferous forest with some native shrubs and plants.
+However, a large portion of the property was logged by the previous owner and was not revegetated.
+Additionally, the property is impacted by invasive species, Himalayan blackberry and English holly.
+The owners plan to control and eradicate the invasive species as well as replant the areas that were impacted by the logging.
+The owners have recently planted 1250 cedar trees.
+They will continue to replant the open space with native plants and will document their planned efforts in a forest management plan.
+Portions of two wetlands, Type II and Type III are located along the east side of the parcels. - 3.
 Site use: The property is used as a residence. - 4.
-Access: The property is accessed from 184th Street SW. - 5.
-Appraised value for 2018 (Based on Assessor's information dated 3/04/19):
+Access: The property is accessed from Pohl Road. - 5.
+Appraised value for 2018 (Based on Assessor's information dated 3/28/19):